Skip to content

 Themes#

-Currently, there are following themes:
+Currently, there are the following themes:

 • default: The look and feel of the project pictures.
 Blue, Orange and Black as main colors.